spatie/laravel-html/README.md

 ### Upgrading to 2.0

 Version 2.0 was tagged because it could break some very specific cases, but you most likely don't have any work upgrading!
-Check out the [upgrade](#upgrading) for a detailed explanation.
+Check out ["Upgrading"](#upgrading) for a detailed explanation.

 ### Generating elements